selvipatel311201/final_project_MLP/README.md

 # Addressing the Project Requirements:

-# How We Covered Point 1:
+# How We Covered Point 1 which is( You will need to test the methodology of the selected research paper on new datasets to evaluate its effectiveness in different contexts)

 We used CIFAR-10 — a low-resolution dataset that differs from ImageNet — to evaluate how well EfficientNet generalizes to unseen data.

-# How We Covered Point 2:
+# How We Covered Point 2 which is (You should experiment with changing some of the model parameters to create an upgraded version of the existingmethodology.
+This will allow you to explore the impact of different parameter values on the model’s performance)

 We explored two options:
 1. Freezing pretrained layers and training only the classifier
 2. Fine-tuning the entire model (our selected approach)